tgirke/GEN242-2021/content/en/tutorials/scrnaseq/scRNAseq.md

 The following loads the bulk RNA-Seq data from Howard *et al.* (2013) into `SummarizedExperiment` and `SingleCellExperiment` objects.
-This is done by first creating a `SummarizedExperiment` object and then coercing it into a `SingleCellExperiment` object, as well as intializing the `SingleCellExperiment` directly.
+This is done by first creating a `SummarizedExperiment` object and then coercing it to a `SingleCellExperiment` object, as well as intializing the `SingleCellExperiment` directly.